AxonIQ/reference-guide/part-iii-infrastructure-components/event-processing.md

 To use the Kafka components from Axon, make sure the `axon-kafka` module is available on the classpath.

+{% hint style='tip' %}
+The `axon-kafka` module is a new addition to the framework.
+Minor releases of the framework could include breaking changes to the APIs.
+{% endhint %}

 #### Publishing Events to a Kafka topic

 When Event Messages are published to an Event Bus (or Event Store), they can be forwarded to a Kafka topic using the `KafkaPublisher`.
 Publication of the messages to Kafka will happen in the same thread (and Unit of Work) that published the events to the Event Bus.